The great medical potential of fresh, acidic cannabinoids such as CBDa, CBGa and THCa

 Anti-inflammatory effect of CBDa

-Due to its properties as specific Cox-2 inhibitor CBDa has anti-inflammatory and pain-relieving properties and can be very effective in reducing inflammation and pain.
+Due to its properties as a specific Cox-2 inhibitor CBDa has anti-inflammatory and pain-relieving properties and can be very effective in reducing inflammation and pain.

 Nausea